-Symptoms of COVID-19 typically appear 2-14 days after exposure to the virus and usually includes: fever, cough, shortness of breath/difficulty breathing, chills, muscle pain, sore throat and new loss of taste or smell.
-Other less common symptoms have been reported, including gastrointestinal symptoms like nausea, vomiting or diarrhea.
+Symptoms of COVID-19 typically appear 2-14 days after exposure to the virus and usually include fever, cough, shortness of breath/difficulty breathing, chills, muscle pain, sore throat, and new loss of taste or smell.
+Other less common symptoms have been reported, including gastrointestinal symptoms like nausea, vomiting, or diarrhea.

 As JCDHE identifies medical cases of coronavirus, they will conduct contact tracing to help identify who may have come in contact with an infected individual and help to ‘box in’ the disease to keep it from spreading to others.